kokarn/tarkov-gun-builder/readme.md

     node src/merger.js
     Move /items.json to src/items.json

+Test it out with npm run start, then

+    Move items.json, items_preset.json and globals.json to the folder where you want to use the widget

 ## New ammos have been added and you need presets?

     Check how 633ec7c2a6918cb895019c6c is used in items_preset.json and globals.json